Meet the Chefs + Artists of the Seafaring Speakeasy

 Maylin Chávez of Nácar Merroir y Terroir

-Chef Maylin Chávez will serve Netarts oysters along with a dish highlighting Oregon-caught blackcod.
+Chef Maylin Chávez will serve Netarts oysters along with a Smoked Oregon Sablefish Chowder.

 Chef Maylin is a passionate advocate for sustainable seafood and ocean health, drawing inspiration from her culinary roots in Baja and the United States.
 Known for blending Pacific Northwest flavors with Baja traditions, her work has been featured by Bon Appétit, Sunset Magazine, and The Food Network.
 Renowned as a pioneer in the sustainable aquatic food industry, Chef Maylin Chávez is highly sought after by prestigious blue food brands to passionately advocate for and promote their products.